Normal Cortisol Levels By Age: Why It Might Not Matter

 1. Blood Sugar Control

-One of cortisol’s jobs is to regulate blood sugar by offsetting the effect of insulin, a hormone the pancreas makes.
-Insulin’s main job is to reduce blood sugar.
-But when you need blood sugar, cortisol can release glucose stored in the body, and blood sugar goes up [1].
+But when you need blood sugar, cortisol can release glucose stored in the body and cause blood sugar to go up 1.
 As you might imagine, having high cortisol levels for too long can lead to chronically high blood sugar, which can cause type-2 diabetes.

 Normalizing blood glucose (and thereby cortisol and insulin responses) with healthy eating can go a long way toward preventing or relieving fatigue.
 Simple ways to support healthy blood sugar levels include:

-• Avoid high-glycemic foods (sugar and refined carbs that release sugar quickly).
+- Avoid high-glycemic foods (sugar and refined carbs that release sugar quickly).

-• Experiment to find the right amount of fiber, starchy carbs, and healthy fats to meet your needs.
+- Experiment to find the right amount of fiber, starchy carbs, and healthy fats to meet your needs.
 I come across many people who think they need to go low-carb but actually have better energy levels when they include some healthy carbs, like whole grains and legumes.

-• Eat an optimal amount of protein at each meal.
+- Eat an optimal amount of protein at each meal.
 For many people, this is around 30 grams per meal, starting with a high protein breakfast.

-Another thing to be mindful of is accidental undereating, which is something I see a lot in busy people who get so caught up they forget to sit down and eat a full meal.
+Another thing to be mindful of is accidental undereating, which is something I see a lot in busy people who get so caught up that they forget to sit down and eat a full meal.

 Best Blood Sugar-Balancing Diet

 Other types of healthy eating can also work to stabilize blood sugar and thereby tackle fatigue.
 For example, we work with many clients who have food sensitivities and gut issues, like IBS or IBD, on top of fatigue symptoms.
-For these clients, a Paleo diet or low-FODMAP diet is often more suitable.
+For these clients, a Paleo diet or a low-FODMAP diet is often more suitable.

 2. Probiotics

-A clinical trial I covered in a podcast shed light on how probiotic therapy could help people manage the related issues of fatigue, stress, mental health, sleep quality, and gut health [22].
+A clinical trial I covered in a podcast shed light on how probiotic therapy could help people manage the related issues of fatigue, stress, mental health, sleep quality, and gut health 22.

-The study involved women with or without IBS.
-The IBS patients tended to have similar anxiety, depression, and sleep quality to the healthy women.
-But unlike the other women, patients with worse IBS also had blunted cortisol levels when they woke up in the morning.
 The IBS patients took a daily probiotic containing two strains of Bifidobacterium longum and had significant improvements in gut symptoms, anxiety, depression, and sleep quality, compared to before the probiotic.
 Those with blunted waking cortisol levels also had a normalized morning cortisol response after the probiotic.

 3. Lifestyle Changes